List of Endeavour characters: Detective Inspector (DI) Frederick Albert Thursday

-Background and Personality
+Background and personality

-Fred Thursday is a veteran Detective Inspector and World War II veteran portrayed by Roger Allam.
+Fred Thursday is a veteran Detective Inspector and Second World War veteran portrayed by Roger Allam.
 Thursday served in the North African and Italian Campaigns during the war as a soldier in the British Expeditionary Force after becoming a policeman in London in December 1938.
 Thursday married his wife, Win, in November 1941, with whom he has two children in their early twenties: Joan and Sam.
 Thursday is one of the more noble and honourable figures in the series and takes the young Endeavour under his wing, clearly seeing Endeavour's high level of intelligence when it comes to police work.
 Thursday also keeps Endeavour in line and tries to protect him.
 Thursday is also highly protective of his family and always avoids corruption and does his best to do what is right and decent.
 Thursday never talks about his work at home with his family, preferring to "leave work...on the hall stand by the front door".

 In the pilot episode, after seeing to the removal of a corrupt Detective Sergeant, Thursday persuades young Endeavour Morse to transfer out of the Carshall-Newtown Police and join the Oxford City Police, saying that "The world is long on academics, Morse, but we're short a good detective".

 In the original script for the pilot, the character was called DI Bernard Stokes.